dailykit/dailyos/src/apps/insights/README.md

 ]
 ```

 The `config` field takes array of objects.
 Each object follows a certain schema.
-For the list of available schemas read the Schema.pdf
+For the list of available schemas read the [Schema](Schema.md)

 ---